Whiteknight/Paipurain/README.md

 __Contributions are always welcome!__
 Just send me a pull request and I will look at it.
 If you have more changes please create a issue to discuss it first.

+## Donate
+If you like my software, please consider [supporting me](https://paypal.me/alphadaniel) with a little donation.
+Thank you for your support!
+You are great!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details